Snapr/html-projects/js-native.md

 ### Native → JS

-Load any view with the following parameters:
+Load into any view with the following parameters to display it and auto login:

 * **snapr_user**: Username for unique identification and api calls
 * **display_username**: Username for display